Małgorzata Pritulak

-Małgorzata Pritulak (born 21 June 1947, Warsaw, Poland) is a Polish theatre and film actress.
+Małgorzata Pritulak (born 21 June 1947, Warsaw) is a Polish theatre and film actress.

 In 1970, Pritulak graduated from the Theatre Academy in Warsaw.

 She is the wife of actor Zdzisław Wardejn, and has two sons: Przemysław and Franciszek.

-Pritulak won the award for leading actress at the Gdynia Film Festival in 1974.
+Pritulak won the Best Actress award at the then Polish Film Festival in 1974, for her performances in Mieczysław Waśkowski's Jej portret and Janusz Zaorski's Chleba naszego powszedniego.